- About Us

 After a motor vehicle collision, it is likely you will struggle with various injuries that require medical treatment.
 Often, these treatments include pain medication.
 If you are in pain or are taking strong pain relievers, so not be afraid to pause a conversation and explain you will call them back when you feel better.
 The insurance adjuster’s goal is to move the process forward quickly, but if you feel rushed or not in control of all your faculties, do not hesitate to slow the process down until you feel right.

 It is not uncommon for people to feel pressure to be helpful even when they are not up to the challenge.
 Following a serious motor vehicle collision, it is likely you are dealing with the stress of mounting debt and the pain of numerous injuries.
-If the insurance adjuster forces you into a conversation, demands a recorded conversation or pressures you to agree to a quick settlement, these are indications you need to have an experienced legal professional on your side.
+If the insurance adjuster forces you into a conversation, demands a recorded conversation, or pressures you to agree to a quick settlement, these are indications you need to have an experienced Chicago car accident lawyer on your side.

 "*" indicates required fields